gonoph/eatmemory/README.md

 * If there is more memory allocated than can be physically given, then Linux fires off it's [Out of Memory Killer][3].

+# Updates in 2023
+I made a few updates in 2023, namely:

+* I broke it up into multiple files
+* Added command line parameters
+* Added detection code for cgroups for total memory and available memory on Linux
+* Added code to parse total and available memory on Darwin (it's messy)
+* Included a Containerfile in a staged build:
+  * it compiles the source.
+  * then it calculates the shared libraries and copies it and binary to a staging area.
+  * then it commits a thin image with just the binary and libraries.

 # Link Back
 If you end up using it, and enjoy it - then please let me know!

 [1]: https://lkml.org/lkml/2004/12/13/272
 [2]: https://www.kernel.org/doc/Documentation/vm/overcommit-accounting
 [3]: https://www.kernel.org/doc/gorman/html/understand/understand016.html

+# TODO

+* add a .spec file to create an rpm
+* improve the avail/total/free memory logic
+* add support for other OS/architectures